 Wilber suggests that some of us are able to evolve to a yet higher level of consciousness, or a whole new tier of thinking, in which people can for the first time vividly grasp the entire spectrum of interior development and thus see that each previous level and each wave is crucially important for the health of the overall project of the development of consciousness.
 Even the Pluralistic Relativist consciousness can't grasp this--it tends to be crusadingly anti-hierarchical, and fiercely negative about any view that talks about excellence or about value rankings or big pictures.

 That kind of judgment changes with second-tier thinking which is fully aware of the stages of development and appreciates the necessary role that each previous stage plays.

 Ken Wilber and others have described at least two stages in this second tier, but they imagine many more.

-Integrative consciousness.
-Life is a kaleidoscope of natural hierarchies, system and forms.
+1. Integrative consciousness.
+Life is a kaleidoscope of natural hierarchies, systems and forms.
 Flexibility, spontaneity and functionality have the highest priority.
 Differences and pluralities can be integrated into interdependent natural flows.
 Egalitarianism is complemented by natural degrees of excellence where appropriate.
 Knowledge and competency should supersede rank, power, status or group.
-The prevailing world order is seen as the result of the existence eof different levels of reality, ant the inevitable patterns of movement up and down the levels of consciousness.
+The prevailing world order is seen as the result of the existence of different levels of reality, andthe inevitable patterns of movement up and down the levels of consciousness.

-Holistic.
-Universal holistic systems, holon/s waves of integrative energies, uniting feline with knowledge.
+2. Holistic.
+Universal holistic systems, holons/waves of integrative energies, uniting feline with knowledge.
 Multiple levels interwoven into one conscious system.
 There is a universal order, but in a living, conscious fashion not based on external rules or group bonds.
 A grand unification is possible, in theory and in actuality.
 Sometimes this involves the emergence of a new spirituality as a meshwork of all existence.

 Now, what kind of God will be appropriate for this higher level of consciousness?